Frequently Asked Questions

 12. Who helps the mining organization connects to responsible supply chains?

 Once the mining organization becomes certified, it receives support from ARM's Fairmined Commercial unit.
 This area is constantly searching for buyers and offers the necessary guidance to facilitate the connection between producers (miners) and the market.
-There is an ever-increasing number of authorized Fairmined providers (traders, refiners, manufacturers or smelters) and Fairmined Licensees (brands and buyers) that believe in Fairmined Gold and the positive impact it generates in mining organizations and communities.
+There is an ever-increasing number of Fairmined Authorized Suppliers (traders, refiners, manufacturers or smelters) and Fairmined Licensees (brands and buyers) that believe in Fairmined Gold and the positive impact it generates in mining organizations and communities.

 We invite you to visit our Fairmined for Businesses section.